 Turning around the budget will require us to use tax dollars more carefully

 According to Gov. Stitt’s FY 2021 budget, the state could collect more than $15 billion in taxes at their current rates.
-However, we only collect $9.8 billion after the many exemptions, credits, and rebates.
-Less than $6 billion of that is left for the General Revenue Fund, the largest part of the state budget and the only one that can fund most core services.
+However, we only collect $10.8 billion after the many exemptions, credits, and rebates.
+Just $6.3 billion of that is left for the General Revenue Fund, the largest part of the state budget and the only one that can fund most core services.
 We must re-prioritize core state programs and services.
 That starts with reducing, limiting, and eliminating business “incentives.”
 Incentives, like tax credits and rebates for new and favored businesses, are unfair because firms with similar ability to pay have different tax responsibilities.
 These incentives often help high-income communities more than the low-income ones that need our help the most.
 They mostly employ people moving into the state rather than Oklahomans.
 Most important of all, tax incentives simply don’t work.
 Only 3 of 32 peer-reviewed academic studies found that such incentives have positive impacts on communities’ economies.
 Many Oklahoma incentives return a lot of state dollars to just a few taxpayers.
 For example, expenditures that incentivize the purchasing of Oklahoma-mined coal cost the state $3.1 million in 2018, and only benefitted seven tax filers.
 Of the high-cost credits, two are for energy production and cost the state more than $300,000 per project.
 Other high-dollar exemptions are provided to favored industries including railroads and historic rehabilitation (at about $70,000 per project).

 Our lawmakers also need to re-examine all the tax dollars that are diverted, or “earmarked,” away from the General Revenue Fund by law.
 That means they are never considered as available for the budget, no matter how great the need to support core services like schools, hospitals, mental health care, and social services.
 Many of these earmarked funds go to important purposes like highways, local government, and education, but in times of budget shortfalls, it’s important to examine each of these.
 The chart below shows how our failure to examine earmarks has cut the General Revenue Fund share of taxes from 38 to 27 percent over the last 15 years; it also shows that we earmark more than the average state.